Shrouded In Mystery And Fire: Opals In Jaquet Droz And Piaget Timepieces

 The unique piece 18-carat white gold Piaget Sunny Side of Life Infinite Reflections secret sautoir watch (Reference G0A41250) is set with one cabochon-cut opal from Australia (11.99 ct), 349 blue sapphire beads (227 ct), six pear-cut emeralds (2.58 ct), and 394 brilliant-cut diamonds (7.40 ct).

-Though we cannot see it on the photo (above), when the 22 x 27 mm Australian opal attached to the white gold segment is opened, it reveals a white mother-of-pearl watch dial powered by Piaget’s 56P quartz movement.
+Though we cannot see it on the photo (below), when the 22 x 27 mm Australian opal attached to the white gold segment is opened, it reveals a white mother-of-pearl watch dial powered by Piaget’s 56P quartz movement.